Great Expectations

 Unrealistic expectations

-Great Expectations (1998): Director Alfonso Cuarón; writer Mitch Glazer; featuring Ethan Hawke, Gwyneth Paltrow.
+Great Expectations (1998): Film, 111 minutes; director Alfonso Cuarón; writer Mitch Glazer; featuring Ethan Hawke, Gwyneth Paltrow.
 Robert De Niro, Anne Bancroft

 Now here's an idea for making Great Expectations relevant to today's audience: modernize the story.
-Too bad the 1998 film directe by Alfonso Cuarón fails so badly to accomplish this.
+Too bad the 1998 film directed by Alfonso Cuarón fails so badly to accomplish this.

 A lot of promising elements are in place here: a good director (he did, arguably, the best Harry Potter film); attractive leads in Ethan Hawke as the Pip-like character and Gwyneth Paltrow as Estella; a stellar supporting cast that includes Robert De Niro as the convict, Chris Cooper as Joe, and a loopy Anne Bancroft as Mrs. Dinsmoor, a southern U.S. take on Miss Havisham; and stylish cinematography.